ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 The pass is not transferable once it has been used.
 The pass holder must be present when using the pass.
 Only one person must sign the pass for a Family/Group Pass.
 You may not sell your pass once you leave the park.
 Please support the park you are recreating in and follow these rules.

-My Airbnb Has provided me with a Parks Pass during my stay, is this allowed?
+My Airbnb provided me with a park pass during my stay.
+Is this allowed?

-Consider that entry is only included with the Discovery Pass if you plan to visit the Cave & Basin Museum.
-Also, consider that if you have plans to visit Canada again and want to venture into a national park, the Discovery Pass is good for an entire year.
-If the prices of a Parks Canada day pass and a Discovery Pass are the same or have a small difference, I would 100% purchase the Discovery Pass.
+The Discovery Pass includes admission to the Cave & Basin Museum, and you get a little placard.
+So, we’d definitely recommend purchasing the Discovery Pass.
+Also, if you have plans to visit Canada again and want to venture into a national park, the Discovery Pass is good for an entire year.

 If driving from Canmore to Banff, you’ll pass the East Gate Buildings & Booths.
-If you already have your pass, you can stick to the right-hand lanes and continue with the traffic flow.
-Only those without a Parks Pass need to stop at the gates to purchase theirs.
-Don’t worry, there are signs!
+If you already have your pass, stick to the right-hand lanes and continue with the traffic flow.
+Only those without a Park Pass need to stop at the gates to purchase theirs.
+Don’t worry, there are signs to direct you!

 When Do Park Buildings Open?